-Classics is actually a remarkably practical major or minor, as the training it provides will serve you well in almost any profession, and especially the humanistic ones.
-According to a recent study, classics majors achieve the highest means scores on the Verbal section of the GRE, and are near the top in the Analytical section as well; only one major scored even within ten points of Classics.
+Classics and Ancient Mediterranean Studies is actually a remarkably practical major or minor, as the training it provides will serve you well in almost any profession, and especially the humanistic ones.
+According to a recent study, classics majors achieve the highest means scores on the Verbal section of the GRE, and are near the top in the Analytical section as well; only one major scored even within ten points of Classics and Ancient Mediterranean Studies.

-Another good way to answer this question is to see what other people have done after graduating with a degree in Classics.
+Another good way to answer this question is to see what other people have done after graduating with a degree in Classics and Ancient Mediterranean Studies.